Resident-png/AI_Human_Beans/README.md

 Team Leader: Titouan Sablé

+To see the code of D1 an D2, there are branches called D1 and D2

 To run the program, just import it into any IDE that accepts Python code.
 For the inputs:
 * The maximum amount of turns require an actual number input, otherwise it will not work.